lyove/lexical-vanilla-editor/README.md

 # vanilla-lexical-editor

-An extensible vanilla web text-editor based on Lexical
+An extensible web text-editor based on Lexical

 ## License